21st Century super Shrines

 PIGEON

-A vibrant new commission from internationally acclaimed artist Chila Kumari Singh Burman celebrates the humble pigeon, and all that is brilliant about so many different cultural communities now calling Weston their home.
-The neon artwork shines an iridescent spotlight on the virtues of this extraordinary global street bird whose heroic story includes wartime messenger, allotment companion and peace-giver.
+A vibrant new commission from internationally acclaimed artist Chila Kumari Singh Burman celebrated the humble pigeon, and all that is brilliant about so many different cultural communities now calling Weston their home.
+The neon artwork shone an iridescent spotlight on the virtues of this extraordinary global street bird whose heroic story includes wartime messenger, allotment companion and peace-giver.
 Find out more here.

-‘Pigeon’ was on display at The Grand Pier during GLOW 23, at the Black Cat Micropub during GLOW 24, and is now perched back in the window of Weston’s newest theatre, Front Room, at Central Walk.
+‘Pigeon’ was on display at The Grand Pier during GLOW 23, at the Black Cat Micropub during GLOW 24, and then perched in the window of Weston’s newest theatre, Front Room, at Central Walk, before being returned to the artist.

 Describing herself as a ‘Punjabi Liverpudlian’, Chila’s vivacious style fuses her Indian roots with popular culture, exemplified in her groundbreaking ‘Remembering a Brave New World’, which lit up hearts, minds and the facade of TATE BRITAIN at the height of the pandemic in 2020.